ImSythn/Rekindled-OpenGL-Build/README.md

 # Rekindled-OpenGL-Build
 This is a Rekindled demo.
-A Dark Souls/Diablo III-esque game.
+An ARPG with souls like combat.

 Playable online demo: https://imsythn.github.io/Rekindled-OpenGL-Build/